George von Mallinckrodt: Arts

 Von Mallinckrodt developed a close connection with the Bodleian Library and Vatican Library and had a keen interest in incunabula.
 His ancestor, Bernhard von Mallinckrodt (1591-1664) was an early bibliophile.
-He served on the National Art Collections Development Fund from 1995 to 2005, the British Museum Development Trust Council, St. George’s College Foundation, Windsor and chaired the German Festival of Arts & Music in London in 1987.
+He was on the National Art Collections Development Fund from 1995 to 2005, the British Museum Development Trust Council, St. George’s College Foundation, Windsor and chaired the German Festival of Arts & Music in London in 1987.

 Personal life

 In 1958, he married Charmaine Schroder, daughter of Helmut Schroder and the great-great granddaughter of John Henry Schroder, who co-founded the Schroders businesses in 1804.
 Together they had four children and eleven grandchildren.

 Von Mallinckrodt was a keen walker and skier and enjoyed spending time at his family home in Bavaria.

 Honours

 Von Mallinckrodt was awarded an Honorary KBE in 1997 in recognition of his service to the UK’s banking and finance industry.
 He was awarded the Grosse Verdienstkreuz in 2001 by the President of the Bundesrepublik of Germany for services to business and philanthropy (following the Verdienstkreuz am Bande in 1986 and Verdienstkreuz 1 Klasse in 1991) and was made a Freeman of the City of London in 2004.
 Mallinckrodt was awarded the annual Sternberg Interfaith award in 2005 and in 2012 he was granted a Papal Knighthood from the Order of St. Gregory the Great by Pope Benedict XVI.